 - Experience working with high-powered mechanical dishwashing machines, commercial glassware cleaners, power washers, pot washers and moving dishwasher belts.

 - Fluent in both English and Spanish and able to communicate and understand directions in each language.

-- Dedication to providing excellent customer service to restaurant patrons by keeping cooks and wait staff stocked with supplies.
+- Dedicated to providing excellent customer service to restaurant patrons by keeping cooks and waiting for staff stocked with supplies.